nniroula/Food_Service_Finder/README.md

 # Local Restaurants Finder web app

 ### Description
 This app can be used to find local restaurants based on the city and state.
 It is build using the yelp Fusion API.
 It recommends a list of tweleve random restaurants at maximum at a time.
-If there are any other restaurants other than those meeting the recommendation criteria, then those restaurants will be displayed under the heading "other restaurants to explore".
+If there are any other restaurants other than those meeting the recommendation criteria, then those restaurants will be displayed under the heading "other restaurants to explore" at maximum 12 at a time.
+Since the external API used in the project provides upto 1000 local businesses at a time, it is impossible to render them all at a time.
+So, at maximum 24 store's name will be render on the restaurants provider page on a single search.

 <br>